Regions Bank mortgage review

 - Home inspection fee

-How to get a home loan with Regions Bank
+How to apply for a mortgage with Regions Bank

 You can apply for a home loan with Regions Bank online.
-If you have any questions about your application, you can call 800-504-3275 or email firstname.lastname@example.org.
-You should get an email response within the same business day or next business day.
+If you have any questions about your application, you can call 800-504-3275 or email email@example.com.
+You should get an email response by the next business day.

-- On Regions Bank’s homepage, click the Personal tab, Borrow in the drop-down menu and then click Mortgages.
+- On Regions Bank’s homepage, choose the Personal tab, then select Borrow in the drop-down menu and select Mortgages.

-- On the Regions Mortgage Application page, click Get Started.
+- On the Regions Mortgage Application page, select Get Started.

-- Click Acknowledge indicating that you understand that Regions Bank will ask for personal information to identify you.
+- Choose Acknowledge indicating that you understand that Regions Bank will ask for personal information to identify you.

 - Select whether you’re a new or current customer and fill out your personal information, such as your name, phone number and Social Security number.